JeongHan-Bae/Snake-Game/README.md

 }
 ```

-This method provides an easier way to access snake positions.
-However, it has a complexity of $O(n)$, where n is the length of the snake.
-It is recommended that users avoid using `getSnakePositions` for optimal performance.
-Instead, users can create a linked list in the front end to store the positions.
-By adding the head position each time the snake moves and removing the end (`tail`) when the snake not reaching an apple, users can efficiently manage the snake's position with $O(1)$ complexity, utilizing the background to replace the tail and making minimal changes with the head, previous head, tail, and apple.
+While this method simplifies access to snake positions, it has a time complexity of $O(n)$, where n is the snake's length.
+For optimal performance, users are encouraged to avoid using `getSnakePositions`.
+Instead, creating a linked list in the front end to store positions efficiently manages the snake's position with $O(1)$ complexity.

 ## SnakeGame Qt Visualization